 In many jurisdictions, states use the doctrine of comparative negligence to determine whether the plaintiff can recover for damages even though the plaintiff themselves were partially negligent.

 There are generally two forms of comparative negligence: Partial and pure comparative negligence.
-In a partial comparative negligence jurisdiction, most states will bar a recovery for the plaintiff if the plaintiff’s negligence was more than (51%) the negligence of the defendant.
+In a partial comparative negligence jurisdiction, most states will bar recovery for the plaintiff if the plaintiff’s negligence was more than (51%) of the negligence of the defendant.

 Example of Comparative Negligence

 Imagine you are a young woman attending a wedding anniversary party in a hotel banquet room.
 You arrive at the hotel wearing high heels and carrying a wrapped gift of crystal stemware for the guests of honor.

 As you walk toward the table where you’ll be seated, your heel catches on a loose seam in the worn carpet in the hotel lobby.
 You lose your balance.
 Because you’re carrying a gift, you can’t block your fall.
 As you land, you injure your back and your leg, and your anniversary gift shatters into shards.

 You spend the evening of the party in the emergency room and end up needing to have back surgery.
 You wish you could hold the hotel responsible for your injury, but you’re second guessing whether you were at fault.
 If you’d worn low-heeled shoes, you might not have tripped.
 If you hadn’t been carrying a gift, you might have caught yourself, and your injuries may not have been as severe.

 Under California law, the hotel can still be held at least partially responsible for your damages.
 Even if you were partially at fault – and no one is saying that you were – a jury can adjust the amount of damages it awards by attributing, say 5 percent responsibility to you and 95 percent to the hotel.